ReindeerCode/ReindeerCode/README.md

 ### Hi there 👋, thank you for stopping by!

 I'm not an artsy man and I'm not great with power tools.
-As a cruel joke I'm creative by nature, so these deficiencies have left me looking for an outlet for my creativity my entire life.
-Programming has filled that gap for me.
+As a cruel joke I'm creative by nature and I've been searching for a creative outlet my entire life.
+Programming has filled this gap for me.
 I love that with programming I can create practically anything I can think of.

 🔭 I’m currently working on learning new languages to add as many tools to my programming toolbox as possible. 🌱 I’m currently learning TypeScript, MySQL, and React.